crgarcia8/firebase-notification-node-starter/README.md

 # firebase-notification-node-starter
-This is a project for firebase admin really simply
+This is a project for firebase admin really simply, but works!